 Team culture is much more important than you think.
 In a previous article we discussed the opportunity startups have to create a clean slate when it comes to establishing the culture and benefits they want for their employees.

 In the last 18 months we have seen businesses forced into remote working.
-With more and more people working from home and the prospect of hybrid work environments becoming a reality, it is time to shift your focus from getting business back to normal and instead focus on instilling a culture that exceeds the office.
+With more and more people working from home and the prospect of hybrid work environments becoming a reality, it is time to shift your focus from getting business back to normal and instead focus on instilling a culture that extends outside the office.

 Maintaining your usual company culture and office vibes when people aren’t actually in the office can be incredibly challenging, but it is not impossible.
 We’ve compiled a list of tips for maintaining company culture while remotely working: